-Types of Evaluation

-Type

-Training Needs Assessment

-This type of evaluation is conducted before developing a training program to ensure that the program meets the needs of participants.

-Examples from the IHRTP

-- Consulting with partner organizations, alumni of the IHRTP, Equitas Board members - Research of human rights issues

-Formative Evaluation

-As the program is taking shape, formative evaluation is carried out to make sure the program is on the right track.
-This evaluation informs decisions about the ways to design the program.

-Collecting feedback from partner organizations, subject matter experts, resource persons, Equitas Programs Committee, participants, facilitators, Equitas staff members

-End-of-Training Summative Evaluation

-After a program has been completed, summative evaluations are carried out to see if the objectives were met and if the program was effective and if it should be used again.
+Туре Examples from the IHRTP Training Needs Assessment This type of evaluation is conducted before developing a training program to ensure that the program meets the needs of participants.
+Consulting with partner organizations, alumni of the IHRTP, Equitas Board members Research of human rights issues Formative Evaluation As the program is taking shape, formative evaluation is carried out to make sure the program is on the right track.
+This evaluation informs decisions about the ways to design the program. • Collecting feedback from partner organizations, subject matter experts, resource persons, Equitas Programs Committee, participants, facilitators, Equitas staff members End-of-Training Summative Evaluation After a program has been completed, summative evaluations are carried out to see if the objectives were met and if the program was effective and if it should be used again.
 Note: The distinction between formative and summative evaluation is largely arbitrary.
-In practice, all evaluation is formative because it generally leads to changes to a program. • Collecting feedback from participants, facilitators, Equitas staff members

-Transfer and Impact Evaluations

-These evaluations are conducted at a later stage and can help determine if transfer has occurred and whether or not, in the longer term, the program has an impact on the learners' work, on their organizations or groups, and on the broader community/society.

-Note: This is the most challenging type of evaluation, particularly in education.

-- Collecting feedback from alumni

-- Following-up with work carried out by alumni (Individual Plans, etc.)
+In practice, all evaluation is formative because it generally leads to changes to a program. • Collecting feedback from participants, facilitators, Equitas staff members Transfer and Impact Evaluations These evaluations are conducted at a later stage and can help determine if transfer has occurred and whether or not, in the longer term, the program had an impact on the learners' work, on their organizations or groups, and on the broader community/society.
+Note: These are the most challenging types of evaluation, particularly in education.
+Collecting feedback from alumni Following up on work carried out by alumni (Individual Plans, etc.) Regional meetings

-- Regional meetings
+5 min Part B Large Group Work